 The work is called “Into the Sunset” and depicts Rogers riding his horse Soapsuds.
 Carter was closely acquainted with the humorist but Rogers had also met Electra Biggs during his visits to the Waggoner Ranch.
 The original sculpture was completed in 1939 and is installed at Fort Worth’s Will Rogers Coliseum.
 Two replicas also exist and are installed at the Will Rogers Memorial at Rogers’ home town of Claremore, Oklahoma and on the campus of Texas Tech University in Lubbock.
 The placement of the Texas Tech statue originally had Soapsuds facing the campus, which meant that the rear end was pointed towards downtown Lubbock.
 This would not do, so the statue was later rotated 22 to 23 degrees to eliminate any perceived insult.
 The legend is that Soapsuds’ posterior now points toward long-time athletic rival Texas A&M University.

-The Buick Electra automobile was named for Electra Biggs, as was the turbo-prop powered Lockheed Electra airliner.
+The Buick Electra automobile was named for Electra Biggs, as was the turbo-prop powered Lockheed Electra airliner, according to some accounts.
+However.
 Harlow H. “Red” Curtice, president of GM’s Buick Motor Division and the brother in law of Electra’s husband John Biggs, had selected the name when the model was introduced in 1959.
 It was a popular model during the life of the Buick line and was produced from 1959 to 1990.

 The identity of the person who gave her name to the Lockheed Electra has eluded us so far, but on May 17, 1959, the Vernon Daily Record reported that Electra Waggoner Biggs and her daughter, also named Electra, took part in an unusual “branding” ceremony at Dallas Love Field.
 After an old fashioned chuck wagon breakfast, six “branders” using specially made branding irons each placed a rubber-backed letter spelling out “Dallas” on the nose of the plane.
 This particular Lockheed Electra was to make the first jet flight of the new aircraft out of Love Field.
 The Electra was expected to cut one hour off the flying time to the East Coast, bringing it down to three hours and fifty-five minutes.